Picture of dog sitting on bed at Hyatt Regency Sonoma Wine Country

 Sunset Beach River Park, Forestville

-• California State Parks: Dogs are permitted in most state parks, but must be on a leash no more than 6 feet long, and (unless it's a service dog) a dog cannot be taken into buildings or on trails not specifically designated as allowing dogs (which means dogs are prohibited on most trails); and for sanitary reasons, dogs are not allowed on most state beaches.
-In Sonoma County, dogs are not permitted on any state coastal trails or at Goat Rock beach.
-State parks in Sonoma County include: Austin Creek State Recreation Area (leashed and licensed dogs are allowed to walk with owners on paved roads, but not on the trails or in any other areas); Armstrong Redwoods State Natural Reserve (leashed and licensed dogs are allowed to walk with owners on paved roads, but not on any trails); Jack London State Historic Park (leashed and licensed dogs are welcome only on the 1.2-mile Wolf House trail and on a 1-mile circuit within Beauty Ranch); Sugarloaf Ridge State Park (leashed and licensed dogs are allowed in the park, but are not permitted on any trails or service roads).
+• California State Parks: Dogs are permitted in most state parks but must be on a leash no more than 6 feet long, and (unless it’s a service dog) a dog cannot be taken into buildings or on trails not designated as allowing dogs (which means dogs are prohibited on most trails); and for sanitary reasons, dogs are not allowed on most state beaches.
+In Sonoma County, dogs are prohibited on state coastal trails or at Goat Rock Beach.
+State parks in Sonoma County include Austin Creek State Recreation Area (leashed and licensed dogs are allowed to walk with owners on paved roads, but not on the trails or in any other areas); Armstrong Redwoods State Natural Reserve (leashed and licensed dogs are allowed to walk with owners on paved roads, but not on any trails); Jack London State Historic Park (leashed and licensed dogs are welcome only on the 1.2-mile Wolf House trail and on a 1-mile circuit within Beauty Ranch); Sugarloaf Ridge State Park (leashed and licensed dogs are allowed in the park, but are not permitted on any trails or service roads).

 • Monte Rio Community Beach (Monte Rio): Leashed and licensed dogs are allowed on the Sandy Beach portion (west of the bridge) at this Russian River beach operated by the Monte Rio Recreation and Park District.

 • Sonoma County Regional Parks: The county operates more than 50 recreational sites, and most welcome licensed and well-behaved dogs on leashes no more than 6 feet long.
-Highlights include: Doran Regional Park (Bodega Bay) with a two-mile stretch of sandy beach; Forestville River Access with a wide, sandy beach on the Russian River; the 195-acre Gualala Point Regional Park (The Sea Ranch) featuring open meadows mixed with coastal forests; Hood Mountain Regional Park (Santa Rosa) with 1,750 acres of wilderness and rugged trails for expert hikers (many trails connect to trails in Sugarloaf Ridge State Park, which does not allow dogs on its trails); Riverfront Regional Park (Healdsburg) with trails along the Russian River; Steelhead Beach (Forestville) with a small launch and picnic area; and Sunset Beach River Park (Forestville) with a beach and picnic area.
+Highlights include Doran Regional Park (Bodega Bay) with a two-mile stretch of sandy beach; Forestville River Access with a wide, sandy beach on the Russian River; the 195-acre Gualala Point Regional Park (The Sea Ranch) featuring open meadows mixed with coastal forests; Hood Mountain Regional Park (Santa Rosa) with 1,750 acres of wilderness and rugged trails for expert hikers (many trails connect to trails in Sugarloaf Ridge State Park, which does not allow dogs on its trails); Riverfront Regional Park (Healdsburg) with trails along the Russian River; Steelhead Beach (Forestville) with a small launch and picnic area; and Sunset Beach River Park (Forestville) with a beach and picnic area.

 Pet-Friendly Shopping